MLatIBDM/TP_classification/README.md

  It's composed of One input Layer, some internal Layer and One output Layer.

- We can build this network using MXNet like this:
+ We can build the network hierarchically using MXNet like this:

  ```R
     net <- mx.symbol.Variable("data") #Input Layer